Alain Daniélou

-Alain Daniélou (/fr/; 4 October 1907 – 27 January 1994) was a French historian, Indologist, intellectual, musicologist, translator, writer and Western convert to and expert on the Shaivite branch of Hinduism.
+Alain Daniélou (/fr/; 4 October 1907 – 27 January 1994) was a French historian, Indologist, intellectual, musicologist, translator, writer and convert to and scholar of the Shaivite branch of Hinduism.

-In 1991, he was awarded the Sangeet Natak Akademi Fellowship, the highest honour conferred by Sangeet Natak Akademi, India's National Academy for Music, Dance and Drama.
+In 1991, he was awarded the Sangeet Natak Akademi Fellowship, the highest honour conferred by Sangeet Natak Akademi, India's National Academy for Music, Dance, and Drama.

 Early life and education

-His mother, Madeleine Clamorgan, was from an old family of the Norman nobility; a fervent Roman Catholic, she founded schools and a religious order, the Order of Sainte-Marie, for women teachers in civilian costume under the patronage of St. François-Xavier.
+His mother, Madeleine Clamorgan, was from an old family of the Norman nobility; a devout Roman Catholic, she founded schools and a religious order, the Order of Sainte-Marie, for women teachers in civilian costume under the patronage of St. François-Xavier.
 His father, Charles Daniélou, was an anti-clerical Breton politician who held numerous national ministerial posts in the Third Republic.
 One of his brothers was the Roman Catholic prelate and Académie Française member, Jean Daniélou.

 He received his education at the Institution Notre-Dame de Sainte-Croix, Neuilly-sur-Seine, and at St. John's College, Annapolis.
-The young Daniélou studied singing under the famous Charles Panzéra, as well as classical dancing with Nicholas Legat (teacher of Vaslav Nijinsky), and composition with Max d'Ollone.
+The young Daniélou studied singing under Charles Panzéra, as well as classical dancing with Nicholas Legat (teacher of Vaslav Nijinsky), and composition with Max d'Ollone.
 Subsequently, he performed professionally on stage with dancers such as Floria Capsali and Marjorie Daw.
-Growing up, he rebelled against his mother's deep devotion to her faith, but his father remained a positive influence, which helped in developing his musical talent and in coping with his homosexuality.
+Growing up, he rebelled against his mother's strong religious devotion, but his father remained a positive influence, which helped in developing his musical talent and in coping with his homosexuality.
 He studied piano and singing, learning the songs of Duparc and Chausson and the liederkreis of Schumann and Schubert.
-He started writing poems, as acquired proficiency in English and other European languages.
+He started writing poems, and acquired proficiency in English and other European languages.